Ahom dynasty: Patronage to Art

 Ms. Brahma Vaivarta Purna, reproduced at the patronage of Ahom king Purandar Singha in 1836.

 The Ahom kings particularly of the tungkhungia house were great patrons of art, they encouraged the art of manuscript painting.
 Under their patronage, a great number of highly illustrated manuscripts were produced and a new school of art emerged as the 'Garhgaon school'.
 This school of art broke away from the already existing 'Sattriya school', with much secular influence.
 Richly illustrated manuscripts such as– Gita Govinda, Dharma Purana, Sankachura Vadh, Hastividyarnava, Ananda Lahiri, Bhagavata Purana VI, Brhamavaivarta Purana, etc., are all products of the royal court.

+Reign timeline

+The timeline below follows the conventional Ahom chronology.
+The dates assigned to Sukaphaa and the earliest rulers are disputed, with a recent study of Tai and Chinese sources suggesting that the Ahom polity may instead have been founded in the fourteenth century.

 Swargadeo dynastic lineage

-In the nearly 600-years 39-Swargadeo dynastic history, there are three progenitor kings (all subsequent kings are descendants of these kings).
-They are Sukaphaa, who established the kingdom; Suhungmung, who made the greatest territorial and political expansion of the kingdom; and Supaatphaa, who established the House of Tungkhugia kings that reigned the kingdom during its political and cultural zenith, as well as the period of decay and end (except for Jogeswar Singha, who was a descendant of Supaatphaa's father Gobar, and who was installed as a puppet king by the Burmese).
+Under the conventional chronology, the Ahom dynasty spans nearly six centuries and includes 39 Swargadeos.
+Its dynastic genealogy identifies three major progenitor kings from whom the principal later branches of the royal house descended.
+These were Sukaphaa, regarded in the traditional chronology as the founder of the kingdom; Suhungmung, under whom the kingdom underwent its greatest territorial and political expansion; and Supaatphaa, founder of the Tungkhungia royal house, whose descendants ruled during the kingdom's political and cultural zenith as well as its subsequent decline.
+The exception was Jogeswar Singha, a descendant of Supaatphaa's father, Gobar Roja, who was installed as a puppet ruler during the Burmese occupation.

 The dynastic history and dates that are accepted today are the result of a re-examination of Ahom and other documents by a team of Nora astronomers and experts who were commissioned to do so by Gaurinath Singha (1780–1795).